OSSystems/compress-tools-rs/README.md

 # compress-tools

-The `compress-tools` crate aims to provide a conveinient and easy to use set of methods which builds on top of `libarchive` exposing a small set of it’s functionalities.
+The `compress-tools` crate aims to provide a convenient and easy to use set of methods which builds on top of `libarchive` exposing a small set of it’s functionalities.